golemparts/rppal/README.md

 rppal = "0.11.1"
 ```

-If your project requires `embedded-hal` trait implementations, specify the `hal` feature in the dependency declaration.
+If your project requires `embedded-hal` trait implementations, specify the `hal` feature flag in the dependency declaration.

 ```toml
 [dependencies]